CloudControlSystems/ControlService/README.md

-# ControlService: A contaierized solution for Control-Algorithm-as-a-Service in cloud control systems.
+# ControlService: A containerized solution for Control-Algorithm-as-a-Service in cloud control systems.

 ## Background